siphonjs/siphon/README.md

 Siphonjs is an easy-to-use data extraction library for Nodejs designed to work at scale.

 Features include:
-- Only one dependency: the 'request' module
 - Regex-enabled scraping
 - Rotating proxies to enable higher volume searches
 - Clustered servers for improved performance and error handling
-- Optional dependency: selenium-webdriver for jobs requiring full client-side rendering
-- Optional dependency: Redis to create a large queue connected to multiple servers

 # Install
 ```